stephaneVercouillieBMID/slate/source/login.html.md

 Your server makes this exchange by sending an HTTPS POST request to the itsme® Token Endpoint URI.
 This URI can be retrieved from the [itsme® Discovery document](#OpenIDConfig), using the key `token_endpoint`.

 <aside class="notice">An Authorization Code can only be exchanged once.
-Attempting to re-exchange a code will generate a bad request response, outlined below in the section Handling token error response.</aside>
+Attempting to re-exchange a code will generate a bad request response, outlined below in the section <a href="https://belgianmobileid.github.io/slate/login.html#3-6-managing-id-token-response" target="blank">Handling token error response</a>.</aside>

 The request MUST include the following parameters in the `POST` body:

-<code style=display:block;white-space:pre-wrap>POST /token HTTP/1.1
-Host: server.example.com
-Authorization: Basic czZCaGRSa3F0MzpnWDFmQmF0M2JW
-Content-Type: application/x-www-form-urlencoded

-grant_type=authorization_code&code=SplxlOBeZQQYbYS6WxSbIA
-&redirect_uri=https%3A%2F%2Fclient%2Eexample%2Ecom%2Fcb</code>

 Parameter | Required | Description
 :-- | :-- | :--